Doaaxv/react-project/README.md

 ### Unsolved problems

 - The styling is not as perfect as I would like it to be.
-- the filter feature still needs more work.
+- The filter feature still needs more work.

 ### API used